 This workshop is aimed at developers with some experience writing applications using C# and Microsoft .NET.

-The workshop is run fully online, using Zoom and various online collaboration tools.
-Attendees will be writing and running .NET code during the workshop, so will need to join the workshop on a computer running Windows, macOS or Linux, and ideally install the Microsoft .NET SDK from https://dotnet.microsoft.com/download.
+The workshop can be run in person or online.
+Attendees will be writing and running .NET code during the workshop, so will need a computer running Windows, macOS or Linux, and the Microsoft .NET 6 SDK from https://dotnet.microsoft.com/download.

 About the Trainer